Andrew4/id_lock/README.md

 - Start the `id-test.exe` three times.
 - Read this page if a firewall problem arises: https://support.microsoft.com/en-us/windows/risks-of-allowing-apps-through-windows-defender-firewall-654559af-3f54-3dcf-349f-71ccd90bcc5c
 - The **id-lock** and **id-test** instances will pair up automatically.
-The protocol has its starting phases before it switches to fully operational mode.
+The protocol has its starting phases.
 A running tester looks like the `GIF` video below (version 0.0.1):
 ![screen-capture](https://github.com/Andrew4/id_lock/assets/6005439/6f63f106-31c2-4e6a-a45d-f59ab0ad3b2d)

 The `[error_flags: 0x000000]` field in the first line reports errors.
-The lowest byte indicates errors in the protocol.
+The lowest byte indicates errors in the algorithm.
 The middle byte indicates warnings or errors in the **id-test** application.
 Please send me feedback if any other value than `0x000000` shows up.